phuslu/log/README.md

 	EnsureFolder bool
 }

-// ConsoleWriter parses the JSON input and writes it in an
+// ConsoleWriter parses the JSON input and writes it in a colorized, human-friendly format to Writer.
-// (optionally) colorized, human-friendly format to Writer.
+// For low latency and high concurrency app, please dont use ConsoleWriter in critical path.
 //
 // Default output format:
 //     {Time} {Level} {Goid} {Caller} > {Message} {Key}={Value} {Key}={Value}